-For children, youths, and parents facing pediatric injuries and other difficult medical events, CIRP researchers are working to:
+For children, youths, and parents facing pediatric injuries and other difficult medical events, CIRP researchers continue their work to:

-- document the prevalence of acute and longer-term posttraumatic distress
+- document the prevalence of acute and longer-term post traumatic stress symptoms in children

 - understand risk and resilience factors that affect emotional recovery after injury